 The demand for uranium and electricity are expected to increase in the future.
 A 2015 report from the World Nuclear Association projected a 26% increase in uranium demand from 2015 to 2025.
 According to the International Energy Agency, global demand for electricity is expected to be 35% higher from 2015 to 2035.
 To fuel global demand, more reactors will be required as part of the energy mix.

 ATHABASCA PROPERTIES

-ALX Uranium Corp. has 200,000+ hectares of exploration properties in the Athabasca Basin (See Figure 1 - As at November 2018)
+ALX has over 200,000 hectares of exploration properties in the Athabasca Basin (See Figure 1 - as at April 2019)

 Figure 1: Athabasca Basin Uranium Properties - Northern Saskatchewan

 Hook-Carter Property